 Artificial heart valves are often used to replace damaged heart valves in people with certain types of heart disease.
 There are many artificial heart valves to choose from, and The University of Kansas Health System offers all of today's most current heart valve replacement options.
 In fact, we offer more minimally invasive heart valve options than any other hospital in the Kansas City region.

 For the appropriate patient, all of our artificial heart valves can be placed through a minimally invasive procedure.
 Our patients travel to Kansas City from across the region for today's most current artificial heart valve replacement options.

-Who can benefit from artificial heart valves?
+Who can have artificial heart valves?

-Artificial heart valves are beneficial for people who have a heart valve disorder or narrowing of the arteries, also know as aortic stenosis.
+Artificial heart valves are beneficial for people who have a heart valve disorder or narrowing of the arteries, also known as aortic stenosis.
 If the diseased aortic valve can't be repaired through heart surgery, or if you are not a good candidate for surgery, a less invasive heart valve procedure may be recommended.

 Although surgery has long been considered the gold standard for treating aortic stenosis, less invasive alternatives have shown equal or even better outcomes in people who are not able to receive surgery.
 Placing artificial heart valves through a minimally invasive procedure called transcatheter aortic valve replacement, or TAVR, is quickly becoming the treatment of choice in high-risk or inoperable patients with heart valve disease.
-In fact, newer studies suggest that it may be as effective as surgery in those who are low to moderate risk, as well.

 Through this approach, you'll enjoy several benefits, including: